ircam-ismm/resume-audio-context/README.md

 # `@ircam/resume-audio-context`

-> simple one-liner utility to resume audio context
+> simple one-liner utility to resume audio context.
+The utility creates a full-screen button that waits for a user interaction (e.g. a 'click' event) to resume the audioContext and resolve the promise.

 ## Install